francois-rd/coma/docs/source/tutorials/intro.rst

     dict.yaml
     main.py

-By default, ``coma`` uses the config object's type's name to name the file (:obj:`dict` in this example).
+By default, ``coma`` uses the config object's :obj:`type`'s name (:obj:`dict` in this example) to identify the config and derive a file name.
 This can be overridden by explicitly identifying the config object using a keyword argument:

 .. code-block:: python
-    :linenos:
     :caption: main.py

     import coma

     if __name__ == "__main__":
-        coma.register("greet", lambda cfg: print(cfg.message), greet={"message": "Hello World!"})
+        coma.register("greet", lambda cfg: print(cfg.message),
+                      greet={"message": "Hello World!"})
         coma.wake()

+Now the config will be serialized to :obj:`greet.yaml`:

 .. code-block:: console